Coedice/codeSmells/_smells/bloaters/longMethod.md

 ---
 layout: smell
-group: Object-Orientation Abuser
+group: Bloaters
-title: Temporary Field
+title: Long Method
-image: temporaryField.png
+image: longMethod.png
 ---
 Long Methods are methods that span too many lines.
 When a method gets too long, perhaps it is responsible for more tasks than it should be.
 ## Example